MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgGroupDriveRootSubscription.md

 Required.
 The URL of the endpoint that will receive the change notifications.
 This URL must make use of the HTTPS protocol.
+Any query string parameter included in the notificationUrl property will be included in the HTTP POST request when Microsoft Graph sends the change notifications.

 ```yaml
 Type: String